A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Introduction

 Finally, we superimpose the three phases to obtain a new block-Markov superposition coding scheme.
 Fresh information enters in each block and is resolved over the next two blocks.
 This scheme dictates the joint distributions we may choose for coding.

-It turns out that there is one more hurdle to cross before we obtain a single-letter characterization, viz., ensuring stationarity of the coding scheme.
+It turns out that there is one more hurdle to cross before we obtain a single-letter characterization - we need to ensure the stationarity of the coding scheme.
 Recall that in the second phase, each encoder generates its channel input based on its own message and the common side information.
 The channel inputs of the two encoders are correlated, and we need the joint distribution of these correlated inputs to be the same in each block.
 We ensure this by imposing a condition on the distributions used at the encoders to generate these correlated channel inputs.
-This leads to stationarity, and then we have a single-letter characterization.
+This leads to stationarity, resulting in a single-letter characterization.
 We show that this scheme yields a single-letter rate region involving three auxiliary random variables that includes the C-L region, and that the inclusion is strict using two examples.

 Looking back, we make a couple of comments.
 At the beginning of the first phase, it is easy to see that the independent messages of the encoders can be thought of as a random edge in a \emph{fully connected} bipartite graph.
 In other words, since each pair of messages is equally likely to be transmitted in the first phase, every left vertex in the message graph is connected to every right vertex.
 The message graph gets progressively thinner over the three phases, until (with high probability) it reduces to a single edge at the end of the third phase.
 We note that this thinning of the message graph could be accomplished in four phases or even more.
 This results in improved rate regions involving a larger collection of auxiliary random variables.